learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 22. How do you handle errors in the App Router?
+## Q. How do you handle errors in the App Router?

 Create an `error.tsx` file in the route segment.
 It must be a Client Component.